What to do when an employee doesn't work their notice period

 By Nick Stanley

-What happens when an employee is about to finish employment with the business (either because you have decided to end the employment relationship or they have) and fails to turn up to work out their notice period?
+What happens when an employee is about to finish employment with the organisation (either because you have decided to end the employment relationship or they have) and fails to turn up to work out their notice period?

-This can be an inconvenience for the organisation and may cause major headaches, leaving you unprepared and short-staffed.
+This can be an inconvenience for the business and may cause major headaches, leaving you unprepared and short-staffed.
 You’ll probably have to quickly start the search for a replacement and meanwhile, the rest of the team has to pick up the slack.
-The person skipping the handover period further complicates things and may mean loose ends are left hanging and any processes or valuable learning they’ve made on the job go undocumented.

 So what are your rights when an employee abandons the job without working the notice period?
-This blog post takes a good look at notice periods, how they should work and what your options are if they don’t.
+This blog post takes a good look at notice periods, how they should work, and what your options are if they don’t.

 What are notice periods?